PGA Tour strikes $3 billion deal with Fenway-led investment group. Players to get equity ownership

 He said a partnership with SSG — a group comprised of American owners and executives of pro sports franchises — will “enhance our organization’s ability to make the sport more rewarding for players, tournaments, fans and partners.”

+The PGA Tour Enterprises board would be comprised of seven players, the PGA Tour commissioner, four members of SSG and an independent director who's also on the tour board.

-The unique equity program in golf would give some 200 players access to initial grants.
-Starting next year, PGA Tour Enterprises would make recurring grants for future players.
+The unique equity program in golf would give some 200 players access $930,000 in initial grants.
+Starting next year, PGA Tour Enterprises would use $600,000 for recurring grants for future players.

 While specific details of the equity ownership program were not announced, the initial grants would be based on career accomplishments, recent achievements and PGA Tour status.
 The grants would vest over time.